-Possible Action: Include wellbeing competencies and psychological demands into job descriptions.
+Possible Action: Include wellbeing competencies and psychological demands in job postings.

-Possible Action: Include wellbeing as a topic of conversation in annual review processes.
+Possible Action: Include wellbeing as a topic of conversation in meetings between staff and faculty and who they directly report to.

 Possible Action: Include wellbeing and mental health themes in ongoing meetings, internal communication, and ongoing professional development efforts.